Arjun-E-Naik/Quantum-ML/zero_day_QS-net/README.md

 This is the standard split-conformal-prediction quantile formula, and it comes with a distribution-free guarantee: under exchangeability, a *true* known-class point will exceed this threshold (and thus get rejected) at most `α` of the time, regardless of what the underlying quantum model's decision boundary actually looks like. `q` is the single number that separates "confidently known" from "reject as zero-day."

 ### 6.3 Lipschitz robustness estimate
-Before running inference, the notebook estimates the **Lipschitz constant** of the quantum feature map — how much the output density matrix can change for a small perturbation `δ` in the input angles:
+Before running inference, this estimates the **Lipschitz constant** of the quantum feature map — how much the output density matrix can change for a small perturbation `δ` in the input angles:

 ```
 L_φ ≈ max over probes of  trace_distance(ρ(x), ρ(x + δ·noise)) / δ